easy-model-fusion/demos/README.md

 ## Demo 2: simple gui to generate conversation

-This demo is a simple GUI app that contains
+This demo is a simple GUI app that contains a prompt, a button, and a text.
 The prompt asks the user to enter some text, and the button generates a conversation with the text entered.

 The model used is `microsoft/phi-2` available [here](https://huggingface.co/microsoft/phi-2).